Apoorwasingh264/Python/README.md

 # Pandas Assignment

-This project contains basic Pandas operations performed in Python using Google Colab.
+This project contains Pandas operations performed in Python using Google Colab.

-Topics Covered:
-- DataFrame creation
-- Data inspection
-- Filtering
-- Indexing using loc and iloc
-- Aggregation functions
-- Descriptive statistics

 Tools Used:
 - Python